 My writing has been published on many platforms and websites, included some that are funded and sponsored by agricultural companies.
-However, I have never received payment for my science communication work.
 The only money I have ever received for writing an article was $25 for a “Let It Go” Passover parody called “Get The Dough.”
 In 2018, I appeared on the kids’ show, Sprout House; NBC Universal covered my travel to and from NYC and I received an honorarium.

 I am a science, food and health writer and my work has appeared in the Washington Post, Slate, New York Magazine, and other outlets, and I have been compensated for that work.
 I am also the Director of Story for TBD Immersive, a DC-based immersive theatre company, and a storyteller in DC.
 For most of my speaking engagements, performances and other appearances, I am typically paid an honorarium or speaking fee.

 I am a writer covering health, food, science, and parenting, and I contribute to a variety of outlets, including Forbes and SELF, and have had work also appear in Slate, Gawker, and more.
 The outlets for which I write compensate me for this work.
 In addition, I do regular public appearances, speaking, and presentations for various organizations, including private companies, trade organizations, and universities.
 I receive honoraria or speaking fees for most of these appearances.
 I also play a role and receive a salary at my mom’s small family business, Genome International, which is involved in software and IT consulting and genomics data analysis.
 At this time, the company does not contract with agricultural biotechnology companies.
 My communication work always reflects the broad weight of evidence and my own opinions.